zhuzemin/anime1_danmaku/README.md

 14: use !alias when not use "Search Danmaku": !alias:{{targetSite,currentTitle}}targetTitle
 15: Show all stored alias: !alias
 16: Clear all alias: !alias:null
-*I planning store some alias in script, if you can help me, will be grateful!

 Secret command: